 - Place a long, thin tube with a camera on the end through this cut.
 This is called an arthroscope.
 The camera is attached to a video monitor in the operating room.
 This tool lets the surgeon look inside your knee area and work on the joint.

-These holes release cells from your bone marrow that can build new cartilage to replace the damaged tissue.
+These holes connect to the bone marrow to release cells that can build new cartilage to replace the damaged tissue.

 Why the Procedure is Performed